 Bicycles

-Use of a helmet is mandatory while riding a bicycle.
+The use of a helmet is mandatory while riding a bicycle.
 A kickstand is optional but recommended.
 To reduce the risk of theft, some missionaries deface their bicycles by spray painting them and putting duct tape on them to make them less attractive to thieves.
 We encourage you to think about the bicycle like you think about your mission shoes—to be worn out in the service of the Lord.

 Frequently Asked Questions